Services

 Who is eligible for the Cooperation with the Non-Governmental Sector — Minority Language Education program?

-To be eligible for the Cooperation with the Non-Governmental Sector — Minority Language Education program, you must: Canadian non-profit organization Education-related or community representative Project supports minority-language education
+To be eligible for the Cooperation with the Non-Governmental Sector — Minority Language Education program, you must: Canadian eligible organization Project with regional or national scope Supports minority-language education or French knowledge

 What expenses are eligible under Cooperation with the Non-Governmental Sector — Minority Language Education?